joe-jordan/pydem/README.md

 **UPDATE** In fact, we're skipping version one and jumping straight to a sort of version 2.
 We are still generating a lammps script, but we're pushing it through a line at a time into the programmatic command interface, and we're setting atom data using pointers passed out of the C++, rather than either lammps commands or data files.

+**PROGRESS REPORT** Version 2 is nearly ready - most features are implemented - next job to debug a few physics issues using a visualiser which uses pygame.
+This will not be required in the final build - so no broken imports.

 Future Versions
 ---------------